 To this day the beer garden culture and custom continues, having spread across the country and becoming ever more popular.
 Although the only remaining beer cellars from the era are the Paulaner Beer Garden and the Hofbraeukeller in Munich.

-The type of beer and size of the beer glass varies according to the region, with a beer glass in northern Germany containing 0.5 liter, about a pint, while in Bavaria the usual size is a "Mass" which holds a liter or two pints.
+The type of beer and size of the beer glass varies according to the region with a beer glass in northern Germany containing 0.5 liter, about a pint, while in Bavaria the usual size is a "Mass" holding a liter, around two pints.